Mortgage Options

 Adjustable Rate Mortgage (ARM)

 A loan with a payment that may adjust up or down based on interest rate changes.
 ARMs can be an attractive alternative since they offer lower interest rates than fixed-rate mortgages.
-When you see an ARM described as a 3/1 ARM or 5/5 ARM, the first number is the number of years the interest rate is locked in.
-The second number is the number of years between possible rate adjustments.
-These are known as hybrid ARM’s.
-We offer various ARM products to fit your needs.
+When you see an ARM described as 3/6, 5/6, or 7/6 ARM, the first number is the number of years the interest rate is fixed.
+The second number is the number of months between rate adjustments.
+These are known as hybrid ARMs.

 -